seekersahil/DOM-Projects/README.md

-# Frequently used DOM Manipulation Projects with Vanilla JavaScript
+# DOM Manipulation Projects frequently used by developers built with Vanilla JavaScript

 |  #  |         Project Name         |      Live Demo    |